 A part of the Switch’s critical success can be attributed to Nintendo’s well-calculated approach in making the console a new home for its beloved franchises.
-Games like Zelda: Breath of the Wild and Super Mario Odyssey have already provided us with a glimpse into a future where Nintendo first-party releases can strive to be much more ambitious than their predecessors.
+Games like Zelda: Breath of the Wild, Super Mario Odyssey, and Fire Emblem: Three Houses have already provided us with a glimpse into a future where Nintendo first-party releases can strive to be much more ambitious than their predecessors.

 And with big transitions come big questions, especially for long-time Pokémon fans who are curious about where the series is headed.
-So we’re here to cover everything you need to know about the upcoming games, including any rumors and potential leaks regarding story and gameplay details.
+Here, we’re covering everything you need to know about the upcoming games, including rumors and potential leaks.
 We’ll be updating this story in the future with new information, so make sure to check back.

 Pokémon Sword & Shield Release Date